devpool007/chatAPP_FB/README.md

 **Features**

-A full fledged chat application made using Firebase
+A full-fledged chat application made using Firebase

-The App has all the cutting edge features like Photo sharing , video sharing , instant messaging etc.
+The App has all the cutting edge features like Photo sharing, video sharing, instant messaging etc.

-Also the security, memory leakages and netwroking has been desgined as to make it as efficeint as possible
+Also, the security, memory leakages and networking has been designed to make it as efficient as possible

 **Status**